This is a tongue-in cheek look at a very real psychiatric personality disorder that often needs medical help.

 - reading the other symptoms, I have a lot of contradictory emotions, primarily, denial.
 My drive for power, admiration, and perfection will not allow me to ever think there could be something wrong with me.

-This is a very real, scientifically documented, psychiatric disorder.
-The good news is with age the symptoms decrease.
-So a person in their 50′s or 60′s has really mellowed because they realize the universe doesn’t revolve around them.
+This is a scientifically documented psychiatric disorder.
+The good news is, typically with age the symptoms decrease.
+So a person in their 80’s has really mellowed because they realize the universe doesn’t revolve around them.

-The dominant theory most professionals subscribe to is a biopsychosocial model.
-Passed from parents to children via, genes, environment, early childhood development and learned coping skills through life.
+The dominant theory professionals subscribe to is a biopsychosocial model.
+Passed from parents to children via, genes, environment, early childhood development, and learned coping skills through life.
 So, the narcissist can safely blame their parents!